-Meetings with ICCAT ROPs were also organised, for informing them about the ICCAT-GBYP tag recovery activity and for asking them to pay the maximum attention to tags (and to natural marks) when observing harvesting in cages or any fishing activity at sea.
+Meetings with ICCAT ROPs were also organised, for informing them about the ICCAT-GBYP tag recovery activity and for asking them to pay the maximum attention to tags when observing harvesting in cages or any fishing activity at sea.

 Travels to several countries are also planned for 2012, for improving the local knowledge of these activities and promoting the tag recovery.

-6. Biological and Genetic Sampling and Analyses
+6.0 Biological and Genetic Sampling and Analyses